AnjaniGourisaria/MacOS-in-windows-vm/README.md

 <h3>In Just 5 Step to install Mac OS X in windows and linux </h3>(VMWARE Both (Workstaiton/Player))(**No Need to close The WSL or Hyper-V**)
+Raise a issue if found with log file and *.vmw

 1:- Download  Mac OS image (macOS Big Sur 11.0.1 (20B29)) and Vmware Player or Workstation :-